Anisotropic vortex motion and two-dimensional superconducting transition

-Based on our proposal, the probing current plays a pivotal role in driving vortex motion, thereby influencing the anisotropy of the critical temperature.
-We observe that the normalized difference between the two critical temperatures, defined as $|T_c^x-T_c^y|/(T_c^x+T_c^y)$, increases as the probing current strengthens (see Supplemental Material).
+Based on our proposal, the probing current plays a pivotal role in driving vortex motion and therefore also affects the transition anisotropy.
+Direct numerical calculations show that the normalized mixed-state critical field anisotropy, defined as $|H_{c2}^x-H_{c2}^y|/(H_{c2}^x+H_{c2}^y)$, decreases monotonically but only mildly with increasing probing current, whereas the normalized BKT critical temperature anisotropy, defined as $|T_c^x-T_c^y|/(T_c^x+T_c^y)$, increases monotonically.
+For the simplified analytical discussion of the BKT case and the direct numerical results in both regimes, see Secs.~II and III of the Supplemental Material~\cite{Supplement}.
 Furthermore, advancements in modern quantum design techniques may enable the fabrication of such an anisotropic pinning potential, potentially allowing the realization of multiple ``critical temperatures" in two-dimensional superconductors.
 However, our analysis in this study is grounded in a semiclassical Langevin framework.
 To deepen our understanding of this phenomenon, further investigations at the microscopic level are necessary.
-We hope that our theoretical approach and findings offer new insights into the anisotropic behavior of two-dimensional superconductors.
+We hope that our theoretical approach and findings offer insights into the anisotropic behavior of two-dimensional superconductors.

 \textit{Acknowledgement:} We thank Ziji Xiang and Zixiang Li for their thoughtful discussions.
-We acknowledge the support by the Ministry of Science and Technology (Grant No. 2022YFA1403900) and the National Natural Science Foundation of China (Grant NSFC-12494594, NSFC-12174428), the New Cornerstone Investigator Program, and the Chinese Academy of Sciences Project for Young Scientists in Basic Research (2022YSBR-048).
+We acknowledge the support by the Ministry of Science and Technology (Grant No. 2022YFA1403900) and the National Natural Science Foundation of China (Grant NSFC-12494594), the Chinese Academy of Sciences Project for Young Scientists in Basic Research (2022YSBR-048), the New Cornerstone Investigator Program.

 \onecolumngrid